-The Shinnyo Center to attend a matcha mediation last week.
+The life of a tea blogger can seem a bit bizarre to those who haven’t been bitten by the Camellia Sinensis bug.
+I get to drink a lot of tea but one of my favorite things is the wonderful experiences that never would have happened otherwise.
+I received an invitation on Twitter from The Shinnyo Center to attend a matcha mediation last week.
 My yoga instructor did some guided meditations during class but that was the extent of my experience with meditation.
-I wasn't sure what to expect but I was able to bring a guest so I asked +Jo J to come along for the ride.
-We were happy to find that fellow bloggers +Georgia SS and +Jee Choe were also in attendance.
+I wasn’t sure what to expect but I was able to bring a guest so I asked Jo J to come along for the ride.
+We were happy to find that fellow bloggers Georgia and Jee Choe were also in attendance.

 The center was a very beautiful and serene space.
 I almost instantly felt the stress of the work day lighten a bit.
 I was very happy to hear that this series of matcha meditations was a collaboration with the Urasenke Chanoyu Center of New York.
 Our meditation guide, Qalvy Grainzvolt, did a great job of letting us know what to expect.
 First, we watched as the ladies of Urasenke skillfully performed a formal tea ceremony.
 It would have been hard to see every movement but they thoughtfully projected it all onto screens so that we wouldn’t miss a thing.